What's the difference between NewDoc and Teldoc?

 | Same-day availability | Yes | Yes (most appointments within about 15 minutes in operating hours) |

-| Mental health care plan | Yes (bulk-billed) | Mental health support offered; select mental health items bulk-billed |
+| Mental health care plan | Yes (bulk-billed) | Mental health support offered (MHCP under Medicare); bulk-billed for patients experiencing homelessness only |

 | Referrals | Yes (included in consult) | Specialist and pathology/imaging referrals offered; chronic disease plans not offered |